• Skip to primary navigation

 Goggins mainly focuses on cardio training since he believes endurance sports are the most mentally and physically demanding.

-David Goggins is a true inspiration.
-His incredible journey from an overweight exterminator diagnosed with sickle cell anemia to conquering one of the world’s toughest races, the Infinitus 88k, is awe-inspiring.
+David Goggins is a true inspiration to many people.
+His incredible journey from an overweight exterminator diagnosed with sickle cell anemia to become a Navy Seal, conquering one of the world’s toughest races, the Infinitus 88k, is awe-inspiring.
 He also holds the Guinness World Record for the most pull-ups in 2013, completing a staggering 4030 in just 17 hours, something that many people would deem impossible.
-In this post, we explore David Goggins’ workout plan.
+In this post, our team at Generation Iron will explore David Goggins’ workout plan.

 Another fascinating thing about David Goggins is that he inspired himself to turn his life around.
 Goggins recalls his turning point, starting while taking a shower.